-Being a McNair faculty mentor means supervising an undergraduate who will participate in your research during the eight-week summer research and graduate school preparation program (approximately May 27-August 1).
-The goal of the McNair Scholars Program is to is to increase the rate of doctoral program applications, degree attainment and participation in the professoriate by first-generation college students who are underrepresented in graduate programs.
+Being a McNair faculty mentor means supervising an undergraduate who will participate in your research during the ten-week summer research and graduate school preparation program (approximately May 27-August 1).
+The goal of the McNair Scholars Program is to increase the rate of doctoral program applications, degree attainment and participation in the professoriate by first-generation college students who are underrepresented in graduate programs.

 The main focus of the Junior Year is the summer residential research component.
 Faculty and Scholars are matched according to common research interests.
 During Spring Semester, Scholars consult with their faculty mentor to plan the research experience including the timeline, tasks, and activities.
 Faculty mentors supervise and monitor the research experience defining a meaningful role for the Scholar, mentor/advise the Scholar during and after the research experience, teach quality research methods, and evaluate student progress.
 McNair Scholars Faculty mentors receive a $1000 stipend upon completion of the summer research experience.

 |Faculty Mentor Dr. Jeff Schwinefus, in the Chemistry department, attends the 2014 St. Olaf Summer Research Symposium as his mentee, Carlos Riviera, presents his research.||Faculty Mentor, Dr. Sharon Lane-Getaz poses with TRIO McNair Scholar, Mariah Dubose, and the rest of their research team.|

 McNair Faculty Mentor Expectations

 - Provide outline of current research and ideas for scholar projects

 - Meet with scholar to develop research proposal